LJPZebra/OLU/1P_Multicolor_System.md

      * a [GFP Emission Filter](https://www.thorlabs.com/thorproduct.cfm?partnumber=MF525-39).
 * Attach the camera to the camera port.
 We used the [Hamamatsu ORCA-Flash4.0 V3 camera](https://www.hamamatsu.com/content/dam/hamamatsu-photonics/sites/documents/99_SALES_LIBRARY/sys/SCAS0134E_C13440-20CU_tec.pdf)

 ### Driving the light-sheet unit

 The light-sheet unit can be operated in two modes:

-#### Mode 1: A stand-alone light-sheet source without the need of additional computer interfacing
+Mode 1: Stand-alone light-sheet source without the need for additional computer interfacing

-Drive the galvanometer with a function generator.
-A low tech [function generator](https://www.amazon.com/Generator-Precision-Dual-Channel-Arbitrary-Frequency/dp/B07H8CF2WV/ref=sr_1_3?crid=BMHYRYNELBAO&keywords=function+generator+JDS6600&qid=1685005539&sprefix=function+generator+jds6600%2Caps%2C273&sr=8-3) will be fully sufficient.
-Drive the the mirror at about 400Hz with a triangular or sawtooth waveform.
+To drive the galvanometer, a simple and affordable [function generator](https://www.amazon.com/Generator-Precision-Dual-Channel-Arbitrary-Frequency/dp/B07H8CF2WV/ref=sr_1_3?crid=BMHYRYNELBAO&keywords=function+generator+JDS6600&qid=1685005539&sprefix=function+generator+jds6600%2Caps%2C273&sr=8-3) will suffice.
+Set the mirror to oscillate at approximately 400Hz with a triangular or sawtooth waveform.

-If you use your microscope already with an image aquisition software that allows to aquire z-stacks either by controlling the motorized stage of the z-focus or by controlling the piezo objective scanner then you can operate the unit in two modes
+If you already use your microscope with an image acquisition software that allows for acquiring z-stacks by controlling either the motorized stage of the z-focus or the piezo objective scanner, then you can operate the light-sheet unit in two modes.

-Slow scan mode:
+#### Slow scan mode:

-You can perform volumetric recordings also if you did not install the ojective piezo scanner nor the piezocrystal to move the optical fiber.
-Just control the objective movement via the motorized stage of the scientifica scope as you would do during a standard epifluorescence recording.
-Because the light-sheet unit is attached to the same stage as the objective it will move with the objective such that the light-sheet illuminates always the focal plane.
+Even if you haven't installed the objective piezo scanner or the piezocrystal for moving the optical fiber, you can still perform volumetric recordings.
+Simply control the movement of the objective using the motorized stage of the scientifica scope, similar to a standard epifluorescence recording.
+Since the light-sheet unit is attached to the same stage as the objective, it will move along with the objective, ensuring that the light-sheet always illuminates the focal plane.

 Fast scan mode:
 In this mode the fiber and the imaging objective are moved by high precision piezocrystals.